 New government efficiency standards established in 2016 mean most homes, which use water heaters holding 55 gallons or less, will see only a modest, 4-percent improvement in energy efficiency with a replacement model.
 Tankless heaters on the whole already met those standards.
 Homeowners will see the most significant difference in larger-capacity water heaters, where new technologies offer the ability to trim utility bills 25 to 50 percent.

 Prices vary from about $800 for installation of a storage tank system to $3,000 or more for a solar-power system, depending on the type, size/capacity, and installation requirements.
 Most also come in electric and gas models.
-Following is some helpful information about the types of water heaters available.
+The following is some helpful information about the types of water heaters available.
 You should consult a professional plumber in Phoenix before purchase to ensure that you get a good fit for your needs and your physical space.

 Conventional Storage Tank Water Heater